hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws-v2/06-team-management/assignment.md

 - With Team Management you can invite other users to collaborate on code changes, approvals, and Terraform runs.

-- If you are on an instructor-led training, you can invite your fellow students to your Terraform Cloud organization and place them on your teams, using the email address attached to their Terraform Cloud account.
+- If you are on an instructor-led training, you can invite your fellow students to your HCP Terraform organization and place them on your teams, using the email address attached to their HCP Terraform account.

 - In the <t><img src="../assets/shell.png"/>Terminal</t> tab, configure your teams, workspace permissions and users with the following: